 - The applicant must be conducting genomics, proteomics and metabolomic research and translational science in the field of cardiovascular disease.

 - Applicants must have submitted an abstract to the AHA Scientific Sessions in accordance with the rules and regulations for submitting abstracts to one of the categories primarily sponsored by the Council on Genomic and Precision Medicine.
 Please view a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF) and their affiliated early career investigator awards.
 If your abstract is not submitted to and accepted in a GPM-sponsored category, you are not eligible to apply for this specific grant.

 - All applicants for this award must be members of the Council at the time of application.
-If you need to become an AHA/ASA Professional Member, you should do so no later than May 30 for your membership to be processed in time for the application submission deadline.
+If you need to become an AHA/ASA Professional Member, you should do so at least 2 weeks prior to the application submission deadline.
 Learn more about AHA membership.

 - Applicants must currently be medical students, trainees, or Early Career Investigators.
 Trainees are PhDs and/or MDs (or doctoral equivalent) who are in a residency or fellowship position.
 Early Career Investigators are PhDs and/or MDs who have completed training only within the last four years or who are still within in the first four years after their first faculty appointment, as of the award application date.